AmiyoKC/atp-tennis/README.md

 I find sports rivalries fascinating and wanted to explore the most intense rivalries over time.
 To measure the intensity of any rivalry, I created another metric - Heat Index.
 This assigns a score to each pair of players who based on total matches played, win-loss differential and number of years the pair have faced off against each other.

+## Acknowledgement

 Finally, the data I used for this analysis is from [Jeff Sackman](https://github.com/JeffSackmann/tennis_atp) who publishes the wonderful tennis blog [TennisAbstract](https://www.tennisabstract.com/blog/)
+This project was done for the NYC Data Science Academy and I thank Vinod Chugani for all his reviews.